Warning:

 ESCMID Mobile Lab

 After the success of our first onsite hands-on workshops the ESCMID Mobile Lab is returning to ESCMID Global 2026 in Munich.
-These microscopy-based trainings will once again explore topics in parasitology organised and led by Claire Rogers, from the London School of Hygiene & Tropical Medicine, United Kingdom.
+Microscopy-based trainings will once again explore topics in parasitology organised and led by Claire Rogers, from the London School of Hygiene & Tropical Medicine, United Kingdom.
 Additionally there will be 4 new sessions organised in collaboration with the ESCMID Fungal Infections Study Group (EFISG) and will explore fungal topics.
+During digital PCR (dPCR) trainings, led by Denise O’Sullivan and Alexandra Whale from the LGC Group, participants will be able to explore this cutting-edge technique.

 Time